Ibrahim Sulemana (footballer, born 2003): Club career

-Sulemana started his career with Serie A side Verona.
+Sulemana started his career with Serie A side Hellas Verona.
 On 9 October 2022, he debuted for Verona during a 2–1 loss to Salernitana.

-On 1 July 2023, Sulemana signed a four-year contract with Cagliari, On 21 January 2024, he netted his maiden Serie A goal in a 3–1 away defeat against Frosinone.
+On 1 July 2023, Sulemana signed a four-year contract with Cagliari.
+On 21 January 2024, he netted his maiden Serie A goal in a 3–1 away defeat against Frosinone.

-He transferred north to Serie A club Atalanta BC on 17 July 2024.
+Sulemana transferred north to Serie A club Atalanta on 17 July 2024.
 On 12 May 2025, he scored his first goal for Atalanta in a 2–1 victory over Roma, securing his club's third place in the league and qualification to the Champions League.

+On 21 January 2026, Sulemana returned to Cagliari on loan.
+On 1 September 2026, he was loaned to Sassuolo with an option to purchase.

 International career

 Sulemana made his debut for the Ghana national team on 6 June 2024 in a World Cup qualifier against Mali at the Stade du 26 Mars.
 He substituted Salis Abdul Samed in the 88th minute, as Ghana scored in added time for a 2–1 victory.